-If you’re looking for a VPN that will allow you to protect a huge number of devices, then Windscribe might be a great option to look into because it lets users have an unlimited number of connections on each account.
+If you’re looking for a VPN that will allow you to protect a huge number of devices, then Windscribe might be a great option to look into.
+Like Surfshark, it lets users have an unlimited number of connections on each account (read our Surfshark vs Windscribe guide to learn more).
 This makes Windscribe a clear winner for this round.

 Windscribe is very hard to beat when it comes to pricing, and it even took the top spot on our free VPN services roundup.
-The free plan gives users 2GB of bandwidth per month, but this can be increased to 10GB by verifying your email address.
-This is one of the most generous free plans out there, though it does not include the streaming servers, as we mentioned earlier.
+The free plan gives users 2GB of bandwidth per month, but this can be increased to 10GB by verifying your email address and a further 5GB by tweeting about the service, giving you a total of 15GB per month.
+This is one of the most generous free plans out there.
 Read our Windscribe vs. TunnelBear piece to see how they compare.

 The Windscribe Pro VPN plan comes as either a monthly or annual subscription.
 The monthly and annual options are a few dollars less than NordVPN’s plans.
 That said, NordVPN also offers two- and three-year pricing that most VPNs don’t have.

 NordVPN’s two-year plan is still just a bit more than Windscribe’s annual option, when broken down into a monthly cost, but NordVPN’s three-year option is more cost-effective than all of Windscribe’s plans.

 - : Unlimited GB